Pinnacle sets of signed permutations: Admissible signed pinnacle sets in type B

 We have defined admissible pinnacle sets in types $A$, $B$, and $D$, referring to permutations in $\Sym_n$, $\Sym^B_n$, or $\Sym^D_n$.
 However, as suggested earlier, there is a natural generalization of admissible pinnacle sets to permutations of \emph{any} totally ordered set.

 \begin{defn} For any totally ordered set $X$, let $\APS(X)$ be the set of \newword{admissible pinnacle sets} of $X$.
-The definitions of \newword{witness} and \newword{canonical witness} permutations in this general setting are analogous to their definitions in the symmetric groups. \end{defn} Because they arise so often, we have been easing notation by writing $\APS(\Sym_n)$ as $\APS_n$, $\APS(\Sym_n^B)$ as $\APSB_n$, and $\APS(\Sym_n^D)$ as $\APSD_n$.
+The definitions of \newword{witness} and \newword{canonical witness} permutations in this general setting are analogous to their definitions in the symmetric groups. \end{defn}

 \begin{ex}The set $X = \{-2, \pi, 4, 5, 100\}$ has six admissible pinnacle sets:

 \end{ex}

 Note that if we are only interested in how many admissible pinnacle sets $X$ has, as opposed to the sets themselves, then the size of $X$ is what matters.